The Goodies: Cultural influence

 The Mighty Boosh was started when Julian Barratt asked Noel Fielding if he wanted to make a modern-day Goodies.

 The official Goodies fan club's (Goodies Rule-OK!) newsletter is called the Clarion & Globe.
-It was named after the newspaper in The Goodies' episode "Fleet Street Goodies" (a.k.a.
-"Cunning Stunts").
+It was named after the newspaper in The Goodies' episode "Fleet Street Goodies", a.k.a.
+"Cunning Stunts".

-During the 1970s, Cor!! comic, released by Fleetway publications, had a Goodies comics strip.
+In the 1970s, Cor!! comic, released by Fleetway publications, had a Goodies comics strip.
 When the comic later merged with Buster, the Goodies did not move across, although the TV show was still running.

 Australian rock band Spiderbait released a 1993 album and EP which contained a rocked-up fast cover version of the Goodies song "Run".

 Australian theatre company Shaolin Punk produced a short play titled "A Record or an OBE", written by Melbourne comedian and actor Ben McKenzie, and featuring Tim and Graeme as characters.
 Set in 1975, the two remaining Goodies struggle to carry on after Bill leaves the group to pursue a music career.
 The play premiered in the 2007 Melbourne Fringe Festival, where it was highly commended in the Comedy category.
 Later seasons were also performed for the Adelaide Fringe and Melbourne International Comedy Festival in 2008.

 U.S. rock band The White Stripes named their 6th album Icky Thump in reference to The Goodies sketch "The Battle of Ecky Thump".
 The name was changed from "Ecky Thump" to "Icky Thump" to make the title more palatable to an American teenage audience.